Tyre Labelling and Fuel Efficient Motoring

 Tyres account for 20% to 30% of a vehicle’s fuel consumption.
 Choosing energy efficient tyres results in significant fuel cost savings.

 Tyre labels help you to make energy saving decisions without compromising safety and the environment.
 The labels provide information on the rolling resistance, wet grip and external rolling noise of a tyre.
-By selecting four tyres of the highest rolling resistance class (A), a consumer can reduce fuel consumption by up to 9% compared with a class G.

 Understanding the tyre label

 Each tyre comes with a label that contains three pieces of information.

 The fuel efficiency of a tyre is dependent on the tyre’s rolling resistance.
 Tyres are rated between A and E. A is the most efficient tyre and will use least fuel, while E is the least efficient tyre and will use the most fuel.